 We are a Cayman Islands company with subsidiaries and affiliate entities in China.
 In August 2005, our founders started our business through the incorporation of Shanghai Noah Investment Management Co., Ltd., or Noah Investment, a domestic company in China.
 Since its inception, our founders focused the business of Noah Investment primarily on the distribution of OTC wealth management products to high net worth individuals in China.
-In September 2007, Noah Investment acquired the 100% equity interest of a company named Shanghai Hongliu Advertisement Co., Ltd., and renamed it Shanghai Noah Investment Consulting Co., Ltd., or Noah Consulting.
+In September 2007, Noah Investment acquired the 100% equity interest of a company named Shanghai Hongliu Advertisement Co., Ltd., and renamed it Shanghai Noah Investment Consulting Co., Ltd., or Noah Consulting, furthermore, renamed Noah Consulting as Noah Upright (Shanghai) Fund Investment Consulting Co., Ltd., or Noah Upright, in February 2012.
+Noah Upright is in charge of our distribution of mutual funds.
 In September 2008, Noah Investment incorporated a subsidiary named Shanghai Noah Rongyao Insurance Broker Co., Ltd., or Noah Insurance.
 Noah Insurance is in charge of our distribution of insurance products.
 In December 2010, Noah Investment acquired the 0.1% equity interest of Noah Insurance from Mr. Zhe Yin at cost and became the sole shareholder of Noah Insurance.

 We incorporated our holding company, Noah Holdings Limited, in the Cayman Islands in June 2007 to facilitate our overseas financing efforts.
-In August 2007, Noah Holdings Limited incorporated Shanghai Noah Rongyao Investment Consulting Co., Ltd., or Noah Rongyao, our wholly owned subsidiary in China.
-In January 2011, Noah Holdings Limited incorporated Noah Private Wealth Management (Hong Kong) Limited, our wholly owned subsidiary, in Hong Kong, or Noah HK, and in March 2011, Noah HK incorporated Shanghai Rongyao Information Technology Co., Ltd., or Noah Technology.
+In August 2007, Noah Holdings Limited incorporated Shanghai Noah Rongyao Investment Consulting Co., Ltd., or Noah Rongyao, our wholly-owned subsidiary in China.
+In January 2011, Noah Holdings Limited incorporated Noah Private Wealth Management (Hong Kong) Limited, our wholly owned subsidiary, in Hong Kong, or Noah HK.
+Noah HK incorporated Shanghai Rongyao Information Technology Co., Ltd., or Noah Technology, in March 2011 and Kunshan Noah Xingguang Investment Management Co., Ltd., or Noah Xingguang, in August 2011.
+In September 2011, Noah Holdings Limited incorporated Noah Holdings (Hong Kong) Limited, another subsidiary wholly owned by us in Hong Kong, or Noah Holdings HK.
+In February 2012, Noah Rongyao incorporated Gefei Asset Management Co., Ltd., or Gefei Asset.
+In March 2012, Noah Investment acquired the 100% equity interest of Gefei Asset from Noah Rongyao at cost and became the sole shareholder of Gefei Asset is primarily engaged in investment and asset management business.

-Noah Rongyao incorporated Shanghai Noah Yuanzheng Investment Consulting Co., Ltd., or Noah Yuanzheng, in April 2008 and Tianjin Noah Wealth Management Consulting Co., Ltd., or Tianjin Noah, in December 2008.
+Noah Rongyao incorporated Shanghai Noah Yuanzheng Investment Consulting Co., Ltd., or Noah Yuanzheng, in April 2008, and Tianjin Noah Wealth Management Consulting Co., Ltd., or Tianjin Noah, in December 2008.
 Both Noah Yuanzheng and Tianjin Noah are primarily engaged in wealth management service business.
 Noah Yuanzheng incorporated Tianjin Gefei Asset Management Co., Ltd., or Tianjin Gefei, in March 2010.
+In March 2012, Noah Investment acquired the 100% equity interest of Tianjin Gefei from Noah Yuanzheng at cost and became the sole shareholder of Tianjin Gefei.
 Tianjin Gefei is primarily engaged in investment and asset management business.